Key Issues Moving Through the MAGA-hijacked Courts

 -

-A 3rd Circuit Republican-appointed majority struck down Pennsylvania’s ban on people under 21 from publicly carrying firearms during statewide emergencies.
+The 3rd Circuit struck down Pennsylvania’s ban 18-20 year olds from publicly carrying firearms during statewide emergencies.

 -